tglauch/pyVPRM/README.md

 pip install pyVPRM
 ```

-> If you're actively developing `pyVPRM` (rather than just using it), install it as an editable clone instead — see the note in the [main README](../README.md#development) — so local edits are picked up immediately without reinstalling.
+> If you're actively developing `pyVPRM` (rather than just using it), install it as an editable clone instead so local edits are picked up immediately without reinstalling.

 ## Start Your Project